 Summary: Many small vegetation management companies face cash flow problems during the busy summer season.
-This is often due to the timing gap between paying expenses (e.g., payroll) and getting paid by clients.
+These problems often arise due to the timing gap between paying expenses (e.g., payroll) and getting paid by clients.

 1. Slow payments affect payroll